As of June 2023 over $185,000 has been awarded to educators with innovative ideas to support learning in DASD.

-Teacher Grant Applications
+Learning Grant Applications

 The James Lee and Annanette Harper Family Foundation has gifted DCEF with $10,000 to be awarded for grants for projects in the area of ARTS, CULTURE AND HUMANITIES.
 Using form, sound, color, language and movement, artists help us interpret the past, understand the present and envision a better future.
 We are looking for grant requests from teachers that help students, particularly the invisible students, feel empowered over their own lives - forming creative, independent, productive citizens of the world.
-We encourage teachers from different disciplines to collaborate to submit projects.
+We encourage educators from different disciplines to collaborate to submit projects.

-Jeff Singleton, long time DASD educator and recently retired, with his wife Priscilla has gifted DCEF with $10,000 and established the Emily Singleton Fund in memory of his daughter.
+Jeff Singleton, long time DASD educator, with his wife Priscilla has gifted DCEF with $10,000 and established the Emily Singleton Fund in memory of his daughter.
 Emily was best known around the District for her music and theater gifts but she was a tireless organizer for international relief efforts as well.
 She was cofounder of "Generation for Africa", a DASD student organization devoted to ending the conscription of child soldiers in Africa.
 We are looking for grant applications that focus on SERVICE LEARNING - LOCAL & GLOBAL.

 Friends and family of Kathryn Martinoli have established the Kathryn Martinoli Memorial Library Fund in memory of Kathryn Loftus Martinoli.
 Kathy taught in the libraries in the Downingtown Area School District for 26 years, including Uwchlan Hills Elementary School, Bradford Heights Elementary School, and Downingtown Middle School.
 During her time in DASD, she read an inordinate number of books so she could pair up a child with the perfect read, shared countless scary stories with her library classes every Halloween, and froze during her winter outdoor bus duty assignments.
 Kathy retired in June 2013.
 We are looking for grant applications from librarians that will improve the library capability by providing written or electronic reading or reference materials, hardware or software for accessing electronic files, or other materials that will aid in the mission of the library or will improve library infrastructure to make the facility more accessible and comfortable to the student population.
-Applications should not $1,000 and are not generally funded or anticipated to be funded in the DASD annual budget.
+Applications should not exceed $1,000 and are not generally funded or anticipated to be funded in the DASD annual budget.
 Pre-application Form.

 Student Empowerment Mini-Grants